 The main star here is a near feature-length documentary on the making of TENET featuring the usual behind the scenes footage, interviews intercut with film clips (along with some IMAX raw footage which I found VERY interesting).
 All of this is produced well and you have the option to run particular chapters of interest or play the whole thing through; of course I recommend doing the latter.
 Some of the clips were already shown before screenings of the INCEPTION re-release in 2020, so it’s nice to see even more of this well made behind the scenes footage.
 And if you are a techie like me, you’ll love the many sequences involving IMAX, 70mm and even projecting dailies footage which was a highlight.

-The 4k transfer of the feature on disc is ALONE worth the price of purchase, but TENET itself I found immensely entertaining even though it confused the heck out of me at times, but seeing it on home video again really did open my eyes to some more of the story, its conflicted characters and the overall questions it asks about our mortality and place in the world.
+The 4k transfer of the feature on disc is ALONE worth the price of purchase, but TENET itself I found immensely entertaining even though it confused the heck out of me at times.
+Seeing it on home video again really did open my eyes to some more of the story, its conflicted characters and the overall questions it asks about our mortality and place in the world.
 It’s far from perfect and not one of Nolan’s best movies, yet this is still a terrific presentation of the movie and one that I will return to many times.

 Movie Rating: ***½ out of ****